ruby-analysis/sexp_analysis/README.md

 > How can I fit more related things together on screen?

+#Hypothesis
+I think that Rails is great, but I think that most large Rails apps built by successful founded startups are likely to have considerable technical debt.
+Often developers at startups are at the beginning of their careers and may cut corners in order to get to market.
+Rails itself is an example of software that helps you quickly build applications but doesn't provide much of a helping hand for scaling the complexity of the codebase up.
+Namespaced Engines are an example that helps, but I've rarely seen them used, or when used, rarely seen them used properly.

+So lots of developers tackle the complexity by introducing more design patterns like `jobs`, `services`, `decorators`, `presenters`, `forms`, etc.
+This helps with object complexity and size, but doesn't help with code organization obeying the `CRP` and `CCP`.

+Technical terms, but basically they mean keep related things together.
+Things that change together should be located together.

+When you start with a Rails app it _does_ feel like related things are together.
+Models like `User` have many `Post`s and `Post`s belong to `User`s.
+Views are grouped together, and you can go and change all the styles for the site in one place.

+But as the application grows and you have more and more design patterns it starts to feel less like the concepts change together.

+Does your `BurgerPresenter` belong with the `RestaurantPresenter`, and `EmployeePresenter` and `ManagerPresenter`?

+Or does it belongs with the `Burger`, `BurgerTopping`, `BurgerCreationService` and `BurgerSerializer`?

+If you've read this far, I'm sure you can guess which one I think is the correct answer.

+But I want to answer this with data.

+I bet that @dhh and all the guys writing basecamp etc _do_ write well organized code.
+I suspect that they know or feel exactly what and when is the right code and time to extract a piece of functionality into an engine.
+I also bet that organizing a really simple blog application based on domain concepts mapping to domain folders is also overkill.

+So the question is this:

+> Can I create a metric that gives a good feel for how coupled/cohesive/spaghetti-like a codebase is?

+> Would the basecamp codebase score well?

+> I think yes

+> Would a small rails app with say 10 models score better than one organized by domain concept?

+> I think yes

+> Would a large app with 300 models and controllers and every design pattern directory under the sun score better
+> in domain related folders (or in engines)

+> I think yes

+> Can I create a useful metric for this?

+> I think yes I can.

 #Tools
 Tool for quickly scanning a project and counting sexp values.
 Can use to get a quick overview of the domain concepts used in an app.